Top BIM Software Tools in 2023

 - Search results are accurate and the database is impressively large

-- Plenty of object families to choose from, as well
+- Plenty of object families to choose from

 Shortcomings:

-- Subcategories could use some work, and many models are only available for specific software types, be it 3ds or SketchUp
+- Subcategories could use some work, and many models are only available for specific software, such as 3ds or SketchUp

 - Since BIMobject is a free platform for BIM models, all of its contents are free of charge and require nothing but user registration to start using any of the objects.